azureprofessional/azure-concept/1000 - Basic Infrastructure/1400-Security.md

 Azure Policy offers some built-in policies that are available to you by default.
 For example:

-- Require SQL Server 12.0: This policy definition has conditions/rules to ensure that all SQL servers use version 12.0.
+- Require SQL Server 12.0
+  This policy definition has conditions/rules to ensure that all SQL servers use version 12.0.
 Its action is to deny all servers that do not meet these criteria.
-- Allowed Storage Account SKUs: This policy definition has a set of conditions/rules that determine if a storage account that is being deployed is within a set of SKU sizes.
+- Allowed Storage Account SKUs
+  This policy definition has a set of conditions/rules that determine if a storage account that is being deployed is within a set of SKU sizes.
 Its action is to deny all servers that do not adhere to the set of defined SKU sizes.
-- Allowed Resource Type: This policy definition has a set of conditions/rules to specify the resource types that your organization can deploy.
+- Allowed Resource Type
+  This policy definition has a set of conditions/rules to specify the resource types that your organization can deploy.
 Its action is to deny all resources that are not part of this defined list.
+- Allowed Locations
-- Allowed Locations: This policy enables you to restrict the locations that your organization can specify when deploying resources.
+  This policy enables you to restrict the locations that your organization can specify when deploying resources.
 Its action is used to enforce your geo-compliance requirements.
-- Allowed Virtual Machine SKUs: This policy enables you to specify a set of virtual machine SKUs that your organization can deploy.
+- Allowed Virtual Machine SKUs
+  This policy enables you to specify a set of virtual machine SKUs that your organization can deploy.
-- Apply tag and its default value: This policy applies a required tag and its default value, if it is not specified by the user.
+- Apply tag and its default value
+  This policy applies a required tag and its default value, if it is not specified by the user.
-- Enforce tag and its value: This policy enforces a required tag and its value to a resource.
+- Enforce tag and its value
+  This policy enforces a required tag and its value to a resource.
-- Not allowed resource types: This policy enables you to specify the resource types that your organization cannot deploy.
+- Not allowed resource types
+  This policy enables you to specify the resource types that your organization cannot deploy.

-- You can assign any of these policies through the Azure portal, PowerShell, or Azure CLI.
+You can assign any of these policies through the Azure portal, PowerShell, or Azure CLI.

 ## Sources